Download MP3 Audio Track

 “A favour well bestowed is almost as great an honor to him who confers it as to him who receives it” (Richard Steele).

-It would be an honorable thing to develop a basic disposition of “favor.”
-That is, it would help us to learn to look on life “favorably.”
-Yes, there are things that have to be dealt with that cannot — and should not — be looked upon with favor.
-In fact, there are many such things, and it’s foolish to pretend that they’re better than they are.
-But there is also much good in this world, and we have a choice to make as to which we’re going to spend the bulk of our time thinking about.
-When we’re determining our basic inclination or orientation, I believe it’s wise to decide to be as favorable as possible.
-It can be our desire to think and act as favorably toward others as wisdom will allow.
+It would be a fine thing to develop “favor” as a basic outlook or disposition.
+That is, it would help us to look on life itself more “favorably.”
+Yes, some things have to be dealt with that cannot — and should not — be looked upon with favor.
+In fact, there are many such things, and it’s foolish to pretend they don’t exist.
+But there is also much good in this world, and we have an important choice to make: which one are we going to spend most of our time thinking about?
+When we’re determining our inner inclination or orientation, I believe it’s wise to be as favorable as possible.
+Our choice can be to think and act as favorably toward others as wisdom will allow.
 And when the evidence is ambiguous, we can give people the benefit of the doubt.
-We can “favor” the more positive scenario.
+In other words, we can “favor” the more positive scenario.

 We have it within our power, every day of the week, to show kindness to other human beings, and by doing so, to show them favor.
-We can live in such a way that doing a favor is more than a random act that we engage in — favor can be an integral part of us.
+We can live in such a way that doing a favor is more than a random act we engage in — favor can be integral to who we are.
 It can be one of our principles, a part of the fabric of our character.
 When that’s the case, we’ll find ourselves bringing a welcome happiness into the lives of all who deal with us.
 And not only that, by having gratitude as a settled part of our character, we’ll begin to appreciate how much favor others show to us, and even the ordinary affairs of daily living will be warmed with some colors that are quite wonderful.
+Both the giving and receiving of favor are among life’s richest treasures.

 “How beautiful a day can be when kindness touches it” (George Elliston).